Mold doesn’t just suddenly appear in your home on its own. To grow and travel throughout a structure

 Flooding can cause some of the most dangerous kinds of mold, particularly if the flooding is caused by outside influences such as sewage – even the dirty water from your washing machine or dish washer.
 This type of “black” and “grey” water usually contains contaminants that can grow along with the mold, causing the spores to be breathed in or even inadvertently ingested.

-Under House Water
+Standing Water Left Under House

-Water can easily collect beneath the house, in basements, and even within the home’s foundation.
-Think about the layout of your garden and see if it slopes toward the house.
-If the garden is going in that direction, then you may need to rethink the landscaping to prevent water collecting around, and eventually inside, the walls and house, thus allowing mold to grow.
 Inspect the structure of your home regularly for holes in order to prevent water from entering.
 Be sure to keep an eye on guttering, searching for cracks and blockages.
 Performing these inspections will go a long way in keeping water away from under the house as much as possible.

 If you have a basement, be sure to check regularly to ensure that there is no lingering dampness.
 Where possible, place a humidifier in your basement to keep the air fresh, particularly if there is no ventilation in the form of windows and ducts/vents.

-Having A Problem With Mold?
+Having A Problem With Identifying Mold Causes?

 Share This Post